Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it refers to something that involves small amounts of money or trivial things.
-The phrase uses "nickel" and "dime" metaphorically to represent minor costs or actions, not actual coins, making it figurative.
+The idiom uses "nickel" and "dime" metaphorically to represent minor costs or actions, not actual coins, making it figurative.

 Origin: